CBe-learn: Online programs

 CBe-learn offers full Elementary, Jr High and Sr High courses in an online environment, including core academic and complementary courses.

 Online courses are offered through Desire2Learn, a comprehensive tool that permits students to interact with course contents, instructors and each other.

 Students and teachers interact online through web-based tools, or face-to-face during teacher office hours.

 Homeschooling

 CBe-learn also offers a homeschooling option for students in grades 1 through 9.
 This teacher-supported homeschooling program allows families the option of a fully homeschooled option, or a blended environment where certified teachers as well as parents act as the students' teachers.

 Career and Technology Centre

 CBe-learn is located in the same campus as the Career and Technology Centre, which opened in fall 2010.
-The Career and Technology Centre provides students the opportunity to access industry-standard equipment and training, in preparation for careers in a variety of technical fields which can include engineering, architecture and many more.
+The Career and Technology Centre provides students the opportunity to access industry-standard equipment and training, in preparation for careers in a variety of technical fields, including engineering and architecture.